 As a pasta sauce or in combo with a basic sauce

 Topping for a baked potato

 The possibilities are endless!!!

-With so many different recipes for Bruschetta out there, my family prefers the version of Bruschetta without the basalmic vinegar.
-Using basalmic vinegar or red wine vinegar is the traditional way to make it but I found out years ago to get my kids to eat it I had to leave it out.
-They just didn’t like vinager…seriously can you blame them?
+With so many different recipes for Bruschetta out there, my family prefers the version of Bruschetta without the balsamic vinegar.
+Using balsamic vinegar or red wine vinegar is the traditional way to make it but I found out years ago to get my kids to eat it I had to leave it out.
+They just didn’t like vinegar…seriously can you blame them?

 HOW TO MAKE FRESH TOMATO BRUSCHETTA?